GoogleChrome/web.dev/src/site/content/en/blog/wix-performance-infra-evolution/index.md

 Maintaining this solution in so many new regions also has its operational costs, and adding new locations becomes a process we need to manage and continually optimize.

-We are currently integrating with various Content Delivery Network providers to support serving the entire Wix site directly from CDN locations to improve the distribution of our servers across the globe and thus further improve response times.
+We are currently integrating with various CDN providers to support serving the entire Wix site directly from CDN locations to improve the distribution of our servers across the globe and thus further improve response times.
 This is a challenge due to the large amount of domains we serve, which require SSL termination at the edge.